neutraltone/awesome-stock-resources/README.md

 ## Colors

-A selection of websites offering color schemes.
+A selection of websites offering color schemes :-

 * [0to255](http://www.0to255.com/) - A simple tool that helps web designers find variations of any color.
 * [0xrgb](http://0xrgb.com/) - A minimalistic color picker for well-known palettes (Material, iOS, FlatUI, Metro, Tango, Solarized).